Hardware

 Typically, home cockpit building is based around creating a full-size simulator setup from scratch, sometimes using parts from real aircraft.
 Home cockpit building is about the journey and learning experience, with most builders slowly building and adding to their setup over a number of years.

-After 20+ years of desktop simming, passionate home simmer Tony built this Boeing 737-800 simulator.
-You can hear Tony describe his simulator journey, as well as learn more about home cockpits building in general, by watching this webinar.
+After 20+ years of desktop simming, passionate home simmer and FSA Member Tony built this Boeing 737-800 simulator.

 You can search Google for real-world aircraft parts or purchase complete setups from companies, some of whom supply real-world airline training departments.
 A few of the websites you may uncover for large-scale, modular flight controls for airliner simulation include: